fbpx

 Course Details

-The Nerve Pain in Practice course is suitable for therapists with no experience with indirect techniques required.
-It includes practical examination and treatment protocols for treating nerve pain that you will be able to use with confidence in your clinical practice.
+The Myofascial Release course is applicable to all allied health manual therapy practitioners.
+It will include practical examination and treatment protocols you will be able to use with confidence in your practice.

 The course will run from 8:30AM to 4PM.
-Places are limited to 20 attendees.
-It includes morning and afternoon tea, printed course notes and an e-certificate of attendance for your CPD records.
-The course can be counted as 7 hours CPD and will include around 1.5 hours of pre-learning videos.
+Places are limited to 12 attendees.
+It also includes morning and afternoon tea, e-notes and an e-certificate of attendance for your CPD records.
+The course can be counted as 6 hours CPD.

 About the Presenter

-Connecting the head to the pelvis and beyond, the visceral fascia is one of the most complex fascias in the body and fundamentally involved with distributing the major neurovasculature to the thoracic, abdominal and pelvic systems.
-Learn to confidently examine and treat visceral fascia contributors to pain or dysfunction in this course from osteopath Liz Howard.
+From the head to the pelvis and beyond, the visceral fascia is one of the most complex fascias in the body and fundamentally involved with distributing the major neurovasculature to the thoracic, abdominal and pelvic systems.

 Exploring Visceral Fascia has a strong practical focus including treatment models (patient education and self-management tools) that you can use immediately in your practice to improve patient outcomes.